robiulhr/cute-express/docs/guide/using_middleware.md

 ## Built-in middleware

-Tiny Express has the following built-in middleware functions:
+Cute Express has the following built-in middleware functions:

-- tinyExpress.json parses incoming requests with JSON payloads.
+- cuteExpress.json parses incoming requests with JSON payloads.

-- tinyExpress.urlencoded parses incoming requests with URL-encoded payloads.
+- cuteExpress.urlencoded parses incoming requests with URL-encoded payloads.

-- tinyExpress.row parses incoming requests with plain text, html and other payloads.
+- cuteExpress.row parses incoming requests with plain text, html and other payloads.

 ## Third-party middleware

-Use third-party middleware to add functionality to Express apps.
+Use third-party middleware to add functionality to Cute Express apps.

 Install the Node.js module for the required functionality, then load it in your app at the application level or at the router level.